 These sealers have a rubbery-like texture that makes it difficult for paint to sit on the top layer of the acrylic sealer.
 Also, acrylic sealers tend to fill the pores in the concrete making it difficult for any other paint to adhere well to the concrete surface.

-When it comes to painting over acrylic concrete sealer, you have to remove the acrylic sealer first.
 Simply abrading or scuffing the acrylic sealer in most cases will not be enough to allow the paint to stick.
 This is because acrylic sealants have a very flexible texture.
 The sealer shifts and moves based on temperature changes and usage.

-Also, acrylic concrete sealers usually fill the pores and holes in concrete.
 Since the pores are closed or sealed, the paint will not adhere to the concrete surface because there is nothing for the paint to bite into.

 So, you should remove the entire acrylic concrete sealer before painting over it.
 However, you can get away with scuffing the acrylic concrete sealer too.
 But, this is only if you plan on using flexible or elastic paint over the acrylic concrete sealer.